FriendsOfTYPO3/extension_builder/Resources/Private/CodeTemplates/Extbase/Documentation.tmpl/Introduction/Index.rst

 What does it do?
 ----------------

-In this chapter should be given a brief overview of the extension.
+This chapter should give a brief overview of the extension.
 What does it do?
-What problem does it solve?
+What problems does it solve?
 Who is interested in this?
-Basically, this section includes everything people need to know to decide whether they should go on with this extension.
+Basically, this section includes everything people need to know to decide whether they should go on with this extension or not.

 .. _screenshots: